Updated on 26th July 2018

 Offer to have the debt paid back in installment.
 This works because you’re giving the borrower flexible payment terms and you’re creating a timeline for when the debt will be completely paid off.

-An unpaid debt between friends can strain relationships.
+An unpaid debt between friends can strain relationships, after all, money is rather sensitive matter.
 Getting angry at someone who owes you money is a quick way to lose a friend and a lot of times, your relationship is worth more than the money owed.

 Being left unpaid is a real possibility when you lend to friends or family, so only lend out an amount that you are comfortable never seeing again.
 But when it’s time to ask for your money back, asking for it politely helps you save the relationship.